Advertisement

 GALETTE

-GaletteA galette is an open-face pie or tart (depending on the tart), although some classify it as a cake.
-It is flat, with a flaky, turned-up crust that creates a bowl around the fruit inside (see photo at right of a blackberry galette).
+A galette is a rustic, open-face pie, although some classify it as a tart or cake.
+It is flat, with a flaky, turned-up crust that creates a bowl around the fruit inside (the photo at right shows a peach galette).
+It is made without a pie pan.
+In Italian, it is known as a crostata.

 GÂTEAU

 Gâteau is the French word for cake.
-It is generally a more delicate and complex confection than an American layer cake, with a génoise base and a cream or buttercream filling.
-It can be light or rich, rectangular or round, and often has fresh decoration such as fruit or whipped cream that makes it perishable.
+It is generally a more delicate and complex confection than an American layer cake, with a gènoise base and a cream or buttercream filling.
+It can be light or rich, rectangular or round, and often has fresh decorations such as fruit or whipped cream that makes it perishable.
 Gâteau can also be very elaborately decorated with spun sugar and chocolate.

 GÉNOISE